Shaher-Krunfol/Useful-list-functions/README.md

 I figured the best way to practice my uderstanding of list in Python is to implmenet as many useful functions as I can.
 **Note: I tried to not use libraries to ensure compatibility, since not everyone has all the libraries.**
 **Note: I will keep adding functions as long as I have an idea of one.**
+Please feel free to review the code and let me know if I got something wrong.

 # List Manipulation Functions